 Each year the Compensation Committee conducts a full review of the Company's executive compensation program.
 This review includes a comprehensive report from the Company's Vice President responsible for human resources assessing the effectiveness of the Company's compensation program and comparing the Company's executive compensation, corporate performance and total return to shareholders to a group of corporations that represent companies with business portfolios similar to that of the Company.
 The Compensation Committee reviews the selection of peer companies used for compensation purposes.
 Certain information about compensation levels in other media companies included in this report is collected by independent consultants.
-The Compensation Committee uses the median executive compensation range of such peer companies as a guideline in setting the compensation of the Company's executives.
-The peer companies used for compensation purposes are constructed on a division by division basis and, thus, are not necessarily identical to the peer group index in the Performance Graph included in this proxy statement.
-For example, in determining the companies by which to measure the Company's broadcasting division, the comparison is made with purely broadcasting companies or broadcasting divisions within multimedia companies; in contrast the peer group selected for comparison purposes in the Performance Graph consists of companies with multimedia holdings.
+The Compensation Committee uses the median executive compensation range of such peer companies as a quideline in evaluating the compensation of the Company's executives.
+The peer companies used for compensation purposes are constructed on a division by division basis.
+For example, in determining the companies by which to measure the Company's broadcasting division, the comparison is made with purely broadcasting companies or broadcasting divisions within multimedia companies.
 The annual compensation reviews permit an ongoing evaluation of the link between the Company's and its business units' performance and its executive compensation in the context of the compensation programs of other companies and of the Company's total return to shareholders.

-The Compensation Committee determines the compensation of the most highly compensated corporate and divisional executives, including the chief executive officer and the other individuals whose compensation is detailed in this proxy statement (the "named executives").
-In reviewing the individual performance of the named executives, the Compensation Committee takes into account the views of Mr. Graham and Mr. Spoon.
+The Compensation Committee determines the compensation of approximately the 80 most highly compensated corporate and divisional executives, including the chief executive officer and the other individuals whose compensation is detailed in this proxy statement (the "named executives").
+In reviewing the individual performance of these executives, including the named executives, the Compensation Committee takes into account the views of Mr. Graham and Mr. Spoon (who expressed no view with respect to his own salary).